Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

 before Japan really got into soccer so there wasn’t anything I could find in Japanese either.

-Japan’s Record vs. Historical Rivals and Group D Opponents
+Japan’s Record vs. Historical Rivals and Group F Opponents
 ----------------------------------------------------------

 Japan is the most successful team in the competition with 4